Prologue to Knowledge Management:

 - CIMS, AMIS, and ISMIS).

 Knowledge constitutes data with experience.
 It can be used in a firm’s decision-making.
-The duty of knowledge management with regards to knowledge is to assist the tools that enable the users to detect trends, to query, and analyze it.
+Knowledge management’s duty regarding knowledge is to assist the users in detecting trends, queries, and analyzing them.

 ITIL Knowledge Management defined:

-ITIL Knowledge Management in an organization is targeted in assisting decision-making throughout the service proceedings by controlling and administering the flow of data.
-When knowledge is being utilized you have the ability to ensure that the knowledge is being shared with employees is precise, reliable.
+ITIL Knowledge Management in an organization is targeted in assisting decision-making throughout the service proceedings by controlling and administering data flow.
+When knowledge is being utilized, you have the ability to ensure that the experience is being shared with employees is precise, reliable.